 The potential sources of the contributions to individual accounts are: (1) a redirection of some portion of Social Security payroll tax; (2) transfers from the General Fund of the Treasury; (3) additional contributions from workers (and/or the employers); or (4) some combination of the above.
 In addition, individual accounts can be mandatory or voluntary.

-Many of the individual account provisions included in solvency proposals would redirect some portion of each participating worker's Social Security payroll tax to an individual account and later pay a reduced traditional monthly Social Security benefit.
+Many of the individual account provisions included in comprehensive proposals would redirect some portion of each participating worker's Social Security payroll tax to an individual account and later pay a reduced traditional monthly Social Security benefit.
 Some plans base the amount of reduction, or "benefit offset", on a hypothetical or shadow account balance accumulated to retirement (or to entitlement to disability benefits in some proposals).
 The rate of return at which hypothetical accounts accumulate is generally set at a level such that workers should have a good chance of doing better with their actual investments over a working lifetime.
 These "benefit offsets" are a source of savings to the Social Security trust funds.
 Individual account provisions of this type generally do not, in themselves, improve the solvency of the Social Security trust funds.
 As a result, some proposals often include some additional revenues (like General Fund transfers) for a period of years while the benefit offset provision is maturing.

 The effect of individual accounts on long-range financing of the Social Security benefit varies considerably depending on: (1) the size of the individual accounts (i.e., the percentage of taxable earnings invested in individual accounts); (2) the source of the contribution to the accounts; and (3) the specifications of any "benefit offset" provision.
-Several comprehensive solvency proposals provide examples of proposals that include individual accounts.
+Several comprehensive proposals provide examples of proposals that include individual accounts.